znso4/imageconverter/README.md

 ## imageconverter
-convert images in different formats
+convert images into different formats, with customizable quality